 You have to start letting your finances rule your lifestyle, not vice-versa.

 Be clinical when assessing yourself

-To do this, as noted earlier, the task is to sit down for a brutally frank financial self-assessment.
-I donít mean a prissy budget looking at a monthís expenditure.
-That omits the cost of Christmas, summer holidays, MOT tests and more.
+Sit down for a brutally frank financial self-assessment.
+We don’t mean a quick budget looking at just one month’s expenditure.
+That omits the cost of Christmas, birthdays, summer holidays, MOT tests and more.

-I mean scrutinise everything, big and small, over a year, to prioritise whatís important and cutting anything that pushes your spending beyond your income.
+We mean scrutinise EVERYTHING, big and small, over a year, to prioritise what’s important and cutting anything that pushes your spending beyond your income.
 Use the free Budget Planner tool to do it for you.
-Yet be warned, itís the real deal, so set aside two hours and prepare for a sinking feeling when pressing the ďDo I spend more than I earn?Ē button.
+But be warned, it’s the real deal, so set aside two hours and prepare for a sinking feeling when pressing the “Do I spend more than I earn?” button.

 Once you know what you've got and what you can spend it on, then you need to find a way to stick to it.
 An easy way to do this is to use the Piggybanking technique which uses different bank accounts to control your cash flow (if you're in severe debt, also see the the Problem Debts article).

 If you haven't got enough income to pay for everything you want to, then you've got to work out what's most important to you.